muregpro/Baseline-Networks/README.md

 ## Downloading data

 The dataset may be downloaded from [this link](https://doi.org/10.5281/zenodo.7870104).
-For training, two directories are requried: `nifti_data/train` and `nifti_data/val` and the user may split data into these directories before training.
-The directory `nifti_data` must then be placed into the `Baseline-Networks` directory, such that they may be added into the docker container (see below).
+For training, two directories are requried: `nifti_data/train` and `nifti_data/val` and the user may split data into these, before training.
+The directory `nifti_data` must then be placed into the `Baseline-Networks` directory, so that they may be added into the docker container (see below).

 ## Creating a docker container